By Paul Sanders, director, strategic projects, Steelcase Europe, Middle East and Africa

 There’s mounting evidence that the Danish way of life benefits people.
 The 2016 World Happiness Report commissioned by the United Nations ranked Danes as the happiest nation on earth.
 There are, of course, many reasons for this including a healthy economy, stable and near full employment and one of the best education systems in the world.
 The quality of life in Denmark’s cities makes a huge impact as well.
 Mercer’s Quality of Living rankings placed Copenhagen ninth in the world for liveability.

 You may be asking, what does all this have to do with designing workplaces people will love?
 The design of the physical space, whether it’s the living room in your home or the enclave in your office, is crucial to fostering this sense of comfort and wellbeing.
 In today’s workplace, people are seeking inspiring spaces that make them want to come to work.
 Organizations are focusing on the holistic wellbeing of their people— supporting how people feel emotionally and physically and how they work to solve problems.

 Scandinavian designers are famous for helping families around the world create these comforting places in their homes.
-Now, through the power of collaboration, Steelcase and its partners, are making it easier for organizations to create great places that blur the lines between work and home where people can unleash their best thinking.
+Now, through the power of collaboration, Steelcase and its partners, are making it easier for organizations to create hygge offices that blur the lines between work and home where people can unleash their best thinking.

 How Hygge Supports Wellbeing

 Steelcase research has identified today’s workplaces are an underutilized tool that can support employee wellbeing.
 At the same time, the work environment may be unintentionally impeding collaboration (more than 40 percent of U.S. workers are unable to work in teams without being interrupted) and innovation.

 Here are some ways a hygge office enhances employee wellbeing: